"Ireland Healing Her Wounds" from British Pathé is now available to stream for free on the Irish Film Institute's IFI Archive Player.

 It was essential the IFI Irish Film Archive repatriated the best quality copy of this remarkable material, which so vividly details the political, social, and cultural events that shaped the Irish State.
 Thus, the IFI worked closely with the custodians of these collections (the British Film Institute and British Pathé) to ensure the best preservation outcome for this material.

-Acutely aware of the age and fragility of these newsreels, the IFI persuaded both organisations to go back to the original nitrate film prints and meticulously digitise them to HD Quality.
-The quality of the newly digitised footage is remarkable, allowing even those who may be familiar with this material to see it in a whole new light.
-Details which were previously indistinct are now crystal clear.
+Acutely aware of the age and fragility of these newsreels, the IFI persuaded both organizations to go back to the original nitrate film prints and meticulously digitize them to HD Quality.
+The quality of the newly digitized footage is remarkable, allowing even those who may be familiar with this material to see it in a whole new light.
+Details that were previously indistinct are now crystal clear.

-'Ireland Healing Her Wounds' is published here with thanks to the Irish Film Institute (IFI), who IrishCentral have partnered up with throughout 2021 to bring you a taste of what their remarkable collection entails.
+'Ireland Healing Her Wounds' is published here with thanks to the Irish Film Institute (IFI), who IrishCentral have partnered up to bring you a taste of what their remarkable collection entails.
 You can find all IrishCentral articles and videos from the IFI here.